-And while the whales do take an extended reprieve near the islands, they are not there year round, and there may be better areas than others to catch a glimpse at their massive beauty.
+And while the whales do take an extended reprieve near the islands, they are not there year-round, and there may be better areas than others to catch a glimpse at their immense beauty.

 So read on to discover what is the best Hawaiian island for whale watching and start planning your Hawaii adventure right away!

 Officially, whale-watching season in Hawaii begins in November and ends in May.
 Peak months for whale-watching are January and February.
 Like most animals that migrate, the Humpback whales move around the Pacific Ocean based on food sources.

-During summer months, the whales will be found around their feeding grounds in the Polar regions of the Pacific where food sources of krill, plankton and small fish are abundant.
+During the summer months, the whales will be found around their feeding grounds in the Polar Regions of the Pacific, where food sources of krill, plankton and small fish are abundant.

 Most of them (scientists estimate two-thirds of the North American Humpback population) find the islands around Hawaii to be the perfect place to take a much-needed vacation (and really, who wouldn’t, right?).

 So to get the most out of your whale-watching experience, you’ll want to make sure you’re vacationing at the same time as the Humpbacks.

-It is more rare to see the whales in November.
-According to Hawaii Wildlife Fund’s website, beginning in mid to late November, mother whales nursing their calves arrive first in mid to late November followed by juveniles and newly weaned yearlings.
+It is rarer to see the whales in November.
+According to Hawaii Wildlife Fund’s website, beginning in mid to late November, mother whales nursing their calves arrive first in mid to late November, followed by juveniles and newly weaned yearlings.

 The last to arrive will be the pregnant females who will stay in Alaska to feed until the very last possible time before making the trip to their summer home.

 It is also less likely to see whales in May as they will all be gone by the end of the month.

 In the summer months of June through September, you’re unlikely to see any, as they have all gone back north to feed their bellies again.